DavidMwihuri39/cursor-based-pagination/README.md

 ```

 ### 3. Configure NPM
-In addition, create package.json for the project.
+The third step is to create package.json for the project.
 You will achieve this by running `npm init -y` inside the directory called *pagination*.
 The goal here is acting as an interface to add scripts and dependencies.

 ```
 cd pagination-example